ah-naf/react-projects/README.md

-#### Using both Class Components and Functional Component for better practice.
+#### Using both Class Component and Functional Component for better practice.

 ### Tutorial Video